The Most Common SEO Pitfalls

 Another common error is to organize content by media type: Posts, Articles, PDFs, Videos, Podcasts, etc. Seems to make sense at first.
 But if you are trying to learn about a company, a service, or a product, it’s rare to begin with a search by media type.
 Wouldn’t you prefer to look up a topic and find a landing page with links to ALL related content, of every media type?
 That would be a powerful landing page, for users, and for Google!

 So, don’t create a sock drawer!
-Give your content a solid structure that provides context, helps visitors find what they need, and links to related material.
+We recommend using a hub and spoke structure for your content.
+No matter what you do, give your content a solid structure that provides context, helps visitors find what they need, and links to related material.

 9. Ignoring SEO Basics – No Meta Descriptions, No Page Titles